Gas or Beer contraption

 This is a great "quickie" project!
 If you like puzzles, or enjoy trying to figure out how such a "mad" circuit works, click here for the manual, schematic, and more information.

 Looking for a great Christmas "card" to highlight your electronics skill?
 Need the perfect gift for that electronics hobbyist or budding engineer?
 How about this electronic Christmas tree kit?
+(Click on the picture at right for a movie of the tree in action.)

 It's a 6" high tree, decorated with colorful blinking lights.
 It's the perfect beginner's kit, with large parts, big pads, and wide traces for easy soldering (no tiny surface mount parts).
-The circuit board, detailed instructions, and all parts except battery are included.
+The circuit board, detailed instructions, and all parts (except battery) are included.
 It runs on a standard 9 volt battery, which doubles as a stand.
 The clever micropower CMOS circuit operates for weeks.
 It even works with batteries too dead for anything else (so put your old smoke detector batteries back to work).
 Best of all, experience the joy of saying, "I made it myself!"

 Today's version has an improved shape, but is otherwise just like the classic original.
 Here is the manual that comes with the kit.